greenphantom/Ocaml-Polynomial-Simplifier/README.md

 Bonus: divide can work with two terms being divided.
 Test 21 shows this.
 Dividing a Times or Plus type will not work.

-To run, simply call "make tests" at it will cat the contents of all files to the terminal.
+To run, simply call "make tests" as it will cat the contents of all files to the terminal.